You Don’t Have To Sit In A Cave For Hours Chanting “Om” To Meditate!

 What is Mindfulness?

-At its core, mindfulness is the practice of being fully present in the moment — not lost in the past, not worrying about the future, just here, right now.
-It’s about observing your thoughts without judgment and becoming more aware of your emotions, body and surroundings.
+Mindfulness is the practice of being fully present, not lost in the past, not worrying about the future, just in the moment.
+It’s about observing thoughts without judgment and becoming more aware of emotions, the body and surroundings.

-Sounds simple when you put it like that, right?
-But if you’ve ever tried to focus on your breathing and immediately started thinking about what you want for dinner, congratulations, you’re human.
-The good news is mindfulness is a skill, and like any skill, it gets easier with practice.
+It sounds simple but if you’ve ever tried to focus on your breathing and immediately started thinking about what you want for dinner, congratulations, you’re human.
+But mindfulness is a skill, and like any skill, it gets easier with practice.

-I used to get so caught up in ‘What’s next’ because I was a planner, and people would always ask me, so I felt like I needed a response.
-Constant planning and scenario analysing plan A, B, C to Z can get exhausting.
-I decided to try mindfulness, thinking it would be an instant fix (after all that’s what the podcasts and books said).
-The first time I sat down to meditate, I lasted about 30 seconds before wondering when I should take a shower, then immediately thought I’d failed.
-But I’m no quitter so over time, I learned that mindfulness isn’t about sitting there and stopping your thoughts — it’s about observing them and bringing yourself back to the present moment.
-Letting things happen as they were, that shift changed my life.
+I used to get so caught up in ‘what’s next’ because I felt like I had to have a response when people asked.
+Constantly planning gets exhausting.
+I decided to try mindfulness, thinking it would be an instant fix because the podcasts and books said so.
+The first time I sat down to meditate, I lasted about 30 seconds before wondering when I should take a shower, then I immediately thought I’d failed.
+But over time, I learned that mindfulness isn’t about sitting there and stopping your thoughts, it’s about observing, noticing and then bringing yourself back to the present.
+The shift of letting things happen as they are changed my life.

 Steps to Practice Mindfulness Daily